fchikwekwe/FaithsPetEmporium/README.md

 # Pete's Pet Emporium!

-This is the starter project of the Pete's Pet tutorial.
+This is the BEW 2.1 course repo where we explored the following concepts.

-## Tasks
+## What Did We Do?

 ### Simple Search & Pagination
 Add a search bar in the navbar to search pets.
 Paginate the results.